Aeonax/terrazine/README.md

 Except this todo's there is a lot commented todo's inside project.-_-
 - [x] Parse data like arrays, booleans, nil to SQL. (:_params function -\_-)
 - [x] Relocate functions builder in to class, finally I found how it can be done nice=))
-- [ ] Rename functions methods and do method_missing for them that will just pass arguments.
 - [ ] should I bother with extra spaces?
 - [ ] Insert
 - [ ] Update